vwala/docs/content/merchant/paying-commission.md

 ### How can I customise my payable commission rules?

-Commission payment rules can be customized via `my account > store settings`.
+Commission payment rules can be customized via `my account > store settings > business rules`.
 Changing the rules here, will affect all future payments.

-If you wish to override your payment rules for a single payment only, you can do so from within the payment form.
-E.g. from the `payment`, `influencer` or `orders` table, select `pay commission`.
+If you wish to override your payment rules for a single payment only, you can do so from within the `pay commission` form.
+E.g. from the `payment`, `influencer` or `orders` table, select `pay commission` in the actions menu.
 When the form opens, go to the `prepare payment` step and then click `customise` to reveal a list of payment customisation options.

-### How can I see payable commission?

-You can see commission `owed`, `payable` and `paid` stats in the following places:

-- The `stats` page.
-Switch the chart view to `commission`.
-- The `influencer` page.
-The table has columns with these stats
-- An `influencer`'s profile page.
-The `overview` section of their profile has a table with columns showing these stats

-### I got an error from PayPal
+### I could not make a PayPal payment

-If you are using our `simple` PayPal integration (default behaviour) to pay your influencer's their commission, then you may experience PayPal service outage issues.
-These issues are infrequent but they can occur.
-In this situation:
+If you are using our `simple` PayPal integration (default) to pay your influencer's their commission, then you may experience the following issue:

-- The commission payment is in a `locked` status
+- Your payment is in a `pending approval` or `cancelled` state because you did not `approve` the PayPal transaction.
+This occurs when:
+   - Your browser blocked vwa.la from opening the PayPal approval popup window or;
+   - The PayPal popup appeared, but you did not approve (or cancel) the payment approval form or;
+   - The PayPal popup appeared and you approved the payment, but PayPal gave an error when approving the payment;

+If PayPal rejected your payment, you will receive either one of the following errors:

+- PayPal displayed a `service outage` error or;
+- PayPal displayed a `payment can not be made at this time` error.

+**What do I do If i get a `service outage` error from PayPal?**

+- PayPal periodically experiences service outage issues.
+You should wait a few hours before attempting to make future payments.
+- When you receive this error, your vwa.la `payments` page will list the failed payment, with a `pending approval` status.
+See the `pending approval` status explanation below for what this means,

+**What do I do If i get a `payment can not be made at this time` error from PayPal?**

+- It is likely that PayPal is rejecting the payment.
+PayPal will block any payment that it believes is atypical behaviour.
+You should contact PayPal customer support via your PayPal account and inform them that your payments are valid behaviour and that PayPal should stop blocking them.
+You should inform them that you are using PayPal's `apdative payments` technology and provide them with the time of the payment.
+- When you receive this error, your vwa.la `payments` page will list the failed payment, with a `cancelled` status.

+**What does a `pending approval` payment status mean?**

+This means that when you used the `pay commission` form, we created a PayPal payment but you did/could not approve it.
+As a result:

 - No money has or will be transferred from your PayPal account
-- The lock prevents double payment of your commission and will be automatically released in a few hours once the PayPal transation expires.
-We will then automatically update our records to show that the payment was cancelled.
+- The influencer orders affected by the commission payment are in a temporarilly `locked` status.
+The lock prevents double payment of your commission and will be automatically released in a few hours once the PayPal transation expires.
+When the lock is released we will automatically update our records to show that the payment was cancelled.
-- Once the lock is released you can repeat the payment.
+- Once the lock is released you can retry the payment.
 - If you continue to experience PayPal errors, you should switch to our `advanced` PayPal integration (documented above).
 This uses a more advanced PayPal technology behind the scenes.

 ### Do I need a PayPal account to pay commission?